crystalcrag/PocketKalc/README.md

 glitches.
 Likewise, integer overflow and/or bitwise operators on signed number produces sometimes surprising results.

-For example: right shift is a way to divide unsigned integer by a power of two.
+For example: right shift is a way to divide an unsigned integer by a power of two.
 Applying this on a signed number is usually undefined behavior, yet it works on the majority of CPU (and GPU), thanks to the 2-complement representation of negative numbers and sign extension.
 The result of `-4 >> 1` will be -2 (as expected).
 However, due to the same properties, the expression `-1 >> 1` will equal to